coindxter/PyCal/README.md

 # PyCal
 Python Project.
-Learning how to write a python calculator with a unique user experience .
+Learning how to write an over complicated caluclator with some cool functions.